Real Bread Campaign

 TES The Times Educational Supplement site has a whole range of bread-related resources for teachers

-And of course there are the Campaign's own Lessons in Loaf teacher's guide and Bake Your Lawn grassroots guide, both free to download here.
+And of course there are the Campaign's own Lessons in Loaf teacher's guide and Bake Your Lawn grassroots guide, both available to download here.

 You might also like to investigate these American lists of bread books for kids and children.